Larry Levis: Personal life

 Levis was married to his first wife, Barbara Campbell, from 1969 to 1973.
 His third wife was Mary Jane Hale, who he was married to from 1989 to 1990.

 Along with his professional and artistic acclaim, Levis struggled with depression, alcohol and drug use throughout his life.
 In part, the 2016 documentary film about Levis, A Late Style of Fire, explores the “risks and sacrifices that are necessary to live the life of an artist.”
 The film shows Levis constantly wrestling with the “dark side” of artistic creation.
-This included various self-destructive and ”bad boy” impulses.
+This included various self-destructive and “bad boy” impulses.

 Death

-Levis died of cardiac arrest triggered by a cocaine overdose, in Richmond, Virginia on May 8, 1996, at the age of 49.
+Levis died of cardiac arrest triggered by a drug overdose, in Richmond, Virginia on May 8, 1996, at the age of 49.

 Legacy

 The Levis Reading Prize is awarded each year by the Department of English and its MFA in Creative Writing program at Virginia Commonwealth University (VCU).
 The prize is given annually in the name of the late Larry Levis for the best first or second book of poetry published in the previous calendar year.
-Essays and articles about Levis are featured each year in Blackbird, an online journal of literature and the arts published by VMU.
+Essays and articles about Levis are featured each year in Blackbird, an online journal of literature and the arts published by VCU.

+Two previously unpublished poems (eventually collected in The Darkening Trapeze) appeared in The Best American Poetry book series in 2014 and 2016, two decades after his death.